 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about exothermic and endothermic reactions, energy changes and reaction profiles (GCSE and Key Stage 3)

-There are some fantastic teacher demonstrations that can be done, such as reacting ammonium chloride with barium hydroxide.
+There are some fantastic teacher demonstrations that can be done to illustrate temperature changes seen in exothermic and endothermic reactions, such as reacting ammonium chloride with barium hydroxide.

 Introducing exothermic and endothermic reactions

 Key Stage 3 worksheet on exothermic and endothermic reactions.
 Students consider what the en- and ex- prefixes mean.
 Students then answer some key diagnostic questions to see whether they understand temperature and energy changes during exothermic and endothermic reactions.
 (PDF)

 GCSE worksheet on enthalpy changes for exothermic reactions.
 The worksheet introduces students to the concept of an enthalpy change in the context of a combustion reaction.
 Students then use words and an energy level diagram to describe the process of combustion.
 (PDF)